awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/glacier/README.md

 # TypeScript environment for Amazon Glacier examples
-Environment for AWS SDK for JavaScript (V3) AWS Glacier examples.
+Environment for AWS SDK for JavaScript (v3) AWS Glacier examples.
 For more information, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/glacier-examples.html).

 Amazon S3 Glacier and S3 Glacier Deep Archive are a secure, durable, and extremely low-cost Amazon S3 cloud storage classes for data archiving and long-term backup.

-This is a workspace where you can find working AWS SDK for JavaScript (V3) Glacier examples.
+This is a workspace where you can find working AWS SDK for JavaScript (v3) Glacier examples.

-**NOTE:** The AWS SDK for JavaScript (V3) is written in TypeScript so, for consistency, these examples are also in TypeScript.
-TypeScript is a super-set of JavaScript so these examples can also be run as JavaScript.
+**NOTE:** The AWS SDK for JavaScript (v3) is written in TypeScript so, for consistency, these examples are also in TypeScript.
+TypeScript extends of JavaScript so these examples can also be run as JavaScript.

 # Getting started